 Amazon's Mechanical Turk

 One of the earliest and best-known crowdsourcing marketplaces, Amazon’s Mechanical Turk, also called MTurk, utilizes what it calls the “human intelligence” of an army of independent contractors who complete small online tasks.
-These online tasks are things that its “requesters,” or clients, need real people, not computers, to do.
-This work-at-home division of Amazon is part of Amazon’s Web Services division and is separate from the online retailer’s home call center employees.
+All of these online jobs are things that Amazon's “requesters,” (referred to as clients) need real people, not computers, to do.
+This work-at-home division of Amazon is part of Amazon’s Web Services division and is separate from the online juggernaut’s home call center employees—which you can learn more about by exploring a profile of Amazon.

 Types of Work-at-Home Opportunities

-Online workers at Mechanical Turk accept HITs, or “human intelligence tasks,” and are paid small sums for each.
+Online workers at Mechanical Turk accept HITs, otherwise known as “human intelligence tasks,” and are paid small sums for each task.
 Though Amazon is a U.S.-based company, workers (and requesters) come from all over the globe.
-(See more WAH jobs hiring globally.)
+(You can discover more about WAH jobs hiring globally by exploring here.)

-Because of this global diversity, what HITs pay and what they require can vary greatly.
-Some jobs might pay 1 or 2 cents but take only minutes to complete and require very little expertise of the worker.
+Because of its global diversity, what HITs pay and what they require can vary greatly.
+Some jobs might pay 1 or 2 cents but take only minutes to complete and require very little expertise on the part of the worker.
 Other HITs require workers to gain qualifications before being allowed to work on them.
-Qualification may be a test but it could also simply be approval or rejection based on your previous work, location, profile, etc. Jobs with qualification presumably pay more.
+Meeting qualification standards may come in the form of a potential worker taking a test, but could also simply be a worker being approved or rejected based simply on your previous work, location, profile, etc.

 - Blog comments